madameczek/HomeAutomation/README.md

 ## Application diagram

 The *Home Automation System* consists of web application where users can manage their system and present stored data.
-Another set apps run on Linux as daemons.
+Another set of apps run on Linux as daemons.
 They manage devices, synchronise local/Azure data, and implement business logic.

 ![AppDiagram](AppModules.png)